agorakit/agorakit-docs/docs/en/development.md

 1. **History**: Correct & condense your commit history with `git rebase` to make it easier to understand.
 Exemplary commit histories present a logical story.
 Adding PR comments between batches of commits can add further narrative.

 How in-depth you discuss each of these items in a pull request will vary greatly depending on scope and experience.

+## AI coding assistance

+At this time, we have not seen evidence that AI is capable of producing [code reviews as requested above](#advanced-pull-request-authoring).
+Therefore, we strongly discourage the use of AI in code contributions to this project unless under the careful supervision of a senior software engineer with sufficient experience to revise & contextualize its assistance.
+We will close pull requests that appear to have been primarily created with generative AI tools due to requiring excessive review time.